 Introduction

 Fatty liver is a common but serious condition affecting millions of people worldwide.
-It occurs when too much fat builds up in your liver, interfering with its vital functions.
-Fatty liver can have various causes, such as obesity, diabetes, alcohol abuse, and certain medications.
-If left untreated, fatty liver can lead to severe complications, such as inflammation, scarring, cirrhosis, and liver cancer.
-But is fatty liver reversible?
-The answer is yes, but it depends on the cause and the stage of the disease.
+It occurs when too much fat builds up in your liver, with this condition disrupting its normal activity.
+There are various reasons why this happens, like obesity, diabetes, alcoholism, or the medications you use.
+Fatty liver progresses to inflammation, scarring, cirrhosis, and liver cancer if left unattended.
+Now, can it be reversed?
+Of course, this depends on the cause and the level of disease progression.

-In this article, we will explain the different types and stages of fatty liver, and how you can reverse or prevent it by addressing the underlying cause and making lifestyle changes.
+In this article, we shall explain the different types and stages of fatty liver, and how you can reverse or prevent it by attacking the underlying cause and by lifestyle changes.

 What are the types of fatty liver?